HNordholm/HNordholm/README.md

 Welcome to my portfolio!

 Here you will find the projects I have carried out alongside my university studies.
-The primary goal of this portfolio is to expand my knowledge in data analysis and statistical methods.
-My long-term goal is to become a professional data scientist, where I can contribute with stable foundations for important decision-making.
+My primary goal with this portfolio is to share my knowledge and passion for data-driven projects.
+Here, you will find a range of content, from visualizations to more specialized analyses involving regression modeling and hypothesis testing.
+If you have any questions, please feel free to reach out!

 ## About me ✨